syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Columns.md

 ### HeaderText

 It represents the title for particular column.
-To enable header text, set HeaderText property of [Columns](http://help.syncfusion.com/aspnetmvc/grid/columns "Columns").
+To enable header text, set `HeaderText` property of `Columns`.
 The following code example describes the above behavior.

-N> If HeaderText is not defined then the Field name is considered as header text for that particular column.
-If Field name and HeaderText also not defined then the column is rendered with "empty" header text.
+N> If `HeaderText` is not defined then the `Field` name is considered as header text for that particular column.
+If `Field` name and `HeaderText` also not defined then the column is rendered with "empty" header text.

 The following code example describes the above behavior.